ThuriyaThwin/NQueen-Solver-JAVA/README.md

 3. The initial alignment is: All Queens are in the (i,i) diagnol.
 But,  you can customize it in the NQSolver class under the function named: buildInitial

-4.The approach used in this solver is :simulate annealing.
+4. The approach used in this solver is :simulate annealing.
 The probability of accepting wrose state satisfies boltzman distribution.

 5. The score of each state is calculated as the number of Queen conflicts.
 (1 point for 1 conflict)